 How to fold flat cloth diapers and use prefold cloth diapers

-I’m not experienced with this nappy system myself but again The Nappy Lady is here to help with some instructional videos on how to fold cloth diapers and how to use prefold cloth diapers:
+I’m not experienced with this nappy system myself.
+Again, The Nappy Lady is here to help with some instructional videos on how to fold and use cloth diapers:

 How to wash cloth nappies

-If you’re not going for the option of a nappy laundry service, you’ll need to get into a good cloth diaper wash routine.
+If you can’t afford a nappy laundry service, you’ll need to get into a good cloth nappy wash routine.

-I’ll go into the full details of how to wash cloth nappies below but if you’re looking for a quick and simple guide, a classic cloth diaper routine goes like this:
+I’ll go into the full details of how to wash cloth nappies below.
+If you’re looking for a quick and simple guide though, a classic cloth diaper routine goes like this:

-Take the nappy off the baby, dispose of any poop down the toilet (see below) and store the soiled nappy in a bucket with a lid.
-Don’t fall for the expensive nappy brand buckets – your local market trader, hardware or pound-plus shop will probably have one at a fraction of the price!
-This is ours to the left.
-I bought it in a hardware shop for under £5 – we keep it in the bathroom.
+- Take the nappy off, flush any poo down the toilet and store the nappy in a bucket with a lid.
+Don’t fall for the expensive nappy brand buckets.
+Your local market trader, hardware or pound-plus shop will probably have one at a fraction of the price!
+This is ours, living under the bathroom sink.
+I bought it in a hardware shop for about £5.

-3. Washing cloth nappies with other clothes is fine, so add any other items to wash (small items such as baby clothes, tea towels etc are best) and fill the drum up to between ½ to ¾ full.
+- For your main wash, fill the drum up to between to ¾ full.
 You need that extra space so that the nappies will agitate well.
+It’s fine to add baby clothes if you need to bulk it out.
 Use between ½ to ¾ of the recommended detergent dose and no more, again to avoid build-up.
 Never add fabric softener to a wash containing nappies.

 How to wash cloth nappies for the first time